OlavJo/DBT_Training_Demo/README.md

+# UNDER CONSTRUCTION - DO NOT USE YET

 # Tasty Bytes — dbt on Snowflake Training Project

 A complete, self-contained dbt project for teaching dbt to a team that already